A snippet of my story.

 I was now pregnant, alone, and paralyzed in fear as I thought about the potential fallout from church, school, and home... none of them being a safe place to go for help.
-I was staring down a road of shame, judgment, and rejection from everyone no matter how I ended up here.
+I felt as if I was staring down a road of shame, judgment, and rejection from everyone no matter how I ended up here.
 I told my boyfriend but he did not want the responsibility of the pregnancy or a baby, so he gave me money to get rid of the problem.

 I was alone and afraid in my secret with nowhere safe to go and

 everything to lose, so I went looking for a way out.